Skills Shortage in the Construction and Demolition Industry

 One area where activity remains high is in surveying and tendering, with an increased use of drones and 3D modelling for site assessment and planning proving the industry’s ability to adapt and evolve and open new specialisations and broadening the appeal of the sector.
 Gaps in education also need to be proactively addressed.
 Whilst traditional pathways are available such as through the CCDO card scheme and now a master’s degree in Demolition at the University of Wolverhampton, there needs to be a more sustained and integrated approach.
 Examples do exist, in Australia the state government of Queensland introduced as far back as 2002 a set of Skills Formation Strategies in its vocational education and training to address sustained skills shortages.
 It moved away from a supply side up approach to the problem and worked with stakeholders to develop industry led strategies to ensure learning and development that was flexible and able to meet the evolving needs of industry.7 This is particularly key in potentially niche technical sectors such as demolition.
 Where every site can be vastly different depending on conditions and age of buildings, education and pathways need to be capable of evolving to meet changing needs and provide relevant practical experience.
 Systemic changes are not likely to be quick however and so the onus will be on employers to train and develop staff internally to fill their needs and requirements.

 Written by Edwin Winton, Senior Consultant, Lawsons Global Recruitment.
-This article was published in Demolition & Recycling International's March-June issue.
+This article was published in Demolition & Recycling International's March-April issue.